cBioPortal/cbioportal/docs/File-Formats.md

 And optional columns with special effects:

-1. **SPECIMEN_REFERENCE_NUMBER**: when this column has values that match the SAMPLE_ID/OTHER_SAMPLE_ID (defined in the clinical data file), the timeline will show case labels with black/red/etc 1, 2, 3, 4 circles.
-This only works for the first track and only if no STOP_DATE is set.
+1. **SPECIMEN_REFERENCE_NUMBER**: this column has been removed.
+Using, the column name SAMPLE_ID will render the event in the timeline.
 2. **STYLE_SHAPE**: when this column has a valid value, this event will be rendered using that shape.
 The valid shapes are `circle`, `square`, `triangle`, `diamond`, `star`, and `camera`.
 3. **STYLE_COLOR**: when this column has a hexadecimal color value (e.g. #ffffff), it will be used as the color for rendering this event.